jkomyno/algorithms-hw1/README.md

     compile given algorithm sources.
 - `make testall`, to run tests on our algorithms.
 - `make testall_explicit`, to run tests with verbose output on our algoritms.
-- `make report`, to build the report pdf.

 Within the Makefile we provieded some variables to modify our pipeline.
 In particular you can use your own compiler rewriting the `CXX` flag.
 Other